mtcute/mtcute/README.md

 > ⚠️ **Warning**: While this library is WIP, storage
 > format *will* change without changing format version
-> and without migration algorithm.
+> and without migration algorithm, and there *will* be breaking
+> changes in the API.
 >
-> If you encounter errors related to this, either
+> If you encounter errors related to storage, either
 > reset your storage by removing the file, or fix it manually.

 What currently works: